netsession/regexSnippets/README.md

 The following groups are matched:

 1. Hash type (always "$S$")
-2. Number of log2 rounds based on the position of the char in this list
+2. Number of log2 rounds (X) based on the position of the char in this list './0123456789ABCDEFGHIJKLMNOPQRSTUVWXYZabcdefghijklmnopqrstuvwxyz', example "D" -> 15
+3. Salt
+4. SHA512 hash using 2^X rounds

 (Source of the parts of the hash from  [stackoverflow](http://stackoverflow.com/questions/5031662/what-is-drupals-default-password-encryption-method#answer-19274472)